 Reflekt Muse: Rahn B.

 In a beautiful New Orleanian shot gun house lives Rahn Broady.
-A teacher, chef, gardener, and artisan he resides among his plants and herbs that seem to travel from his front yard to the rustic interior of his home.
-Organic branches extend from corners, vintage furniture and taxidermy line his walls.
-From interior design to the dinner plate he infuses his urban cowboy/gardener aesthetic to all visual forms including his wardrobe.
+A teacher, chef, gardener, and artisan, he resides among his plants and herbs that seem to travel from his front yard to the rustic interior of his home.
+Organic branches extend from corners while vintage furniture and taxidermy line his walls.
+From interior design to the dinner plate, he infuses his urban cowboy/gardener aesthetic into all visual forms including his wardrobe.
 Attaching real bird feathers to his trousers, bespoke tailored pieces, and jewelry made of real bones around his neck, he is the embodiment of an 1849 miner, voodoo king, and railroad tramp.
 Read his style story in Issue º13 Family out now!

 How was your family life?